Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 ![Original Paul Stretch Algorithm](.../paulstretch_steps.png)

+This tutorial is structured as follows:

+- First, we give a from-scratch introduction on how to get started in Mellite, how to create and populate a workspace.
+If you are already familiar with these, you can skip this section.
+- Next, we'll run an example to understand how to compile and render FScape programs.
+- Then we learn how to import audio files into a workspace.
+- The fourth section develops an intuition about transforming an audio file with FScape
+- The fifth and last section actually implements the Paul-Stretch algorithm

 ## Creating a New Workspace

 Assuming that you have downloaded and launched Mellite, the first thing to do is create a new _workspace_.